lvgraham/READMEGenerator/develop/SampleREADME.md

   ## Questions

-  please email me with any questions about this project.
+  please contact me for any questions in regard to this application.

   email address: liavibanez@gmail.com